Tubb 2000

 The Tubb 2000 (also known as the T2K) rifle is a fully adjustable modular sports target rifle produced in the United States by the McMillan Brothers Rifle Company.
 It was designed and endorsed by 11-time NRA Highpower Rifle and ICFRA Palma World Champion David Tubb and Rock McMillan for long-range target shooting.

 The Tubb 2000's barrel can be changed by the end-user, allowing the same rifle to support various calibers.
 Adjustable or user-changeable features include stock, sights, hand grip, trigger.
 It includes a quiet shock absorbing stock instead of a loud muzzle brake.

-The successor to the Tubb 2000 was launced in 2017, and is called Tubb ATR (Advanced Tactical Rifle).
+The successor to the Tubb 2000 was launched in 2017, and is called Tubb ATR (Advanced Tactical Rifle).